-Copyright Statement: © 2020 DFCM - Department of Family & Community Medicine
+Copyright: © 2021 DFCM - Department of Family & Community Medicine

 This educational material may be reproduced with the mutual understanding that materials and resources are for the sole purpose of family medicine resident/faculty education and with attribution provided according to the citation below.
-For all other uses, permission must be acquired from the DFCM. firstname.lastname@example.org
+For all other uses, permission must be acquired from DFCM: please contact firstname.lastname@example.org.

-Designed to contribute to the goal of “Building Capability to Improve Quality in Primary Care”, the overall learning objectives of the QI curriculum are to:
+Designed to contribute to the goal of “Building Capability to Improve Quality in Primary Care”, the overall learning objectives of our QI curriculum are to:

 - Demonstrate a commitment to improving quality for patients from a team, organization and system perspective

 - Engage in collaborative learning to continuously improve personal practice and contribute to collective improvements in practice

 - Apply the science of improvement to improve systems of patient care